 - Birmingham Airport

-Judge Lee has been happily married to Bob Lee for over 50 years.
-This union has been blessed with two sons, one daughter and five grandchildren.
-She and her family are members of First Congregational Church where she serves on the Board of Trustees.
-Judge Lee has truly lived up to her father’s legacy, the late Arthur Shores, attorney and civic leader.
+Judge Lee was happily married to Bob Lee for over 50 years.
+This was blessed with two sons, one daughter and five grandchildren.
+She and her family were members of First Congregational Church where she served on the Board of Trustees.
+Judge Lee truly lived up to her father’s legacy, the late Arthur Shores, attorney and civic leader.
 He too was a pioneer because of his active involvement in many civil rights cases, including the integration of the University of Alabama as well as Brown vs. Board of Education.

-When she is not on the bench, Judge Lee enjoys traveling and deep-sea fishing.
-She says “there is no greater way to relax than being out on the ocean catching red snapper and amberjack.”
+When she was not on the bench, Judge Lee enjoyed traveling and deep-sea fishing.
+She said “there is no greater way to relax than being out on the ocean catching red snapper and amberjack.”

-When it comes to her personal philosophy, she has this to say:
+When it came to her personal philosophy, she had this to say: